karnotxyz/units_engine/docs/nonce_class_hash_acls.md

-# ⚠️ DEPRECATED - Please refer to [getting_started.md](./getting_started.md)
+# Default Read ACLs for Starknet Contracts - DEPRECATED

-> **Note**: This document is deprecated and will be removed in a future release.
-Please refer to [getting_started.md](./getting_started.md) for the most up-to-date and comprehensive documentation on UNITS privacy features.
+> **⚠️ DEPRECATED**: This document is deprecated and will be removed in a future release.
+> Please refer to [getting_started.md](./getting_started.md) for the most up-to-date and comprehensive
+> documentation on UNITS privacy features.

 ---

-# Default Read ACLs for Starknet Contracts

 By default, Starknet RPCs allow any user to fetch certain basic information about contracts, including: